MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Build an application that calls the Cloud Video Intelligence API to generate labels.
 Store data in Cloud SQL, and join and filter the predicted labels to match the user's viewing history to generate preferences.

 **Memorize:** `C) Build an application that calls the Cloud Video Intelligence API to generate labels.
 Store data in Cloud Bigtable, and filter the predicted labels to match the user's viewing history to generate preferences.`

-**Quick reason:** Build an application that calls the Cloud Video Intelligence API to generate labels.
-Store data in Cloud Bigtable, and filter the predicted labels to match the user's...

 <details>
 <summary>Full explanation</summary>